-For aspiring medical students preparing for the National Eligibility cum Entrance Test (NEET), mastering topics related to cell cycle and cell division is crucial.
+For aspiring medical students preparing for the National Eligibility and Entrance Test (NEET), mastering topics related to cell cycle and cell division is crucial.
 This area of study encompasses essential concepts that are needed in understanding the fundamental workings of biological systems, from growth and development to disease progression.

 If you’re on the hunt for a comprehensive set of questions that cover these topics, then look no further.
 We have curated 50 multiple-choice questions (MCQs) that will test your knowledge and help you prepare effectively for NEET exams.